swerling/synfeld/README.txt

 Synfeld is a web application framework that does practically nothing.

-Basically this is just a tiny wrapper for the Rack::Router (see http://github.com/carllerche/rack-router).
+Synfeld is little more than a small wrapper for the Rack::Mount (see http://github.com/josh/rack-mount).
 If you want a web framework that is mostly just going to serve up json blobs, and occasionally serve up some simple content (eg. for help files) and media, Synfeld makes that easy.
-If you need session variables, a mailer, uploading, etc, look elsewhere.

-The sample app below shows pretty much everything that synfeld can do.
+The sample app below shows pretty much everything that synfeld can do: a straighforward router table along with simple rendering of erb, haml, html, json, and static files.
+In the case of erb and haml, passing variables into the template is demonstrated.

-Very alpha-ish stuff here.
-Seems to work though.

 == SYNOPSIS:

 Here is an example Synfeld application (foo_app.rb):

+  require 'synfeld'

   class FooApp < Synfeld::App